The Easy Way to Color Code Your Gantt Chart: Color Presets & Tips

 - Tips and presets for choosing the best colors for your Gantt

-- How to format Gantts in Visor using data from Jira, Google Sheets, or Excel
+- Steps for creating Gantts in Visor using data from apps like Jira, Asana, or Excel

 Why Color Coding Your Gantt Chart Matters